kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 ## Automating AWS Instance with Terraform

-Graphic

-Time for another tool!
-In this case, we'll use [Terraform](https://www.terraform.io/) to provision our infrastructure.
-Again, there are many options here - including CloudFormation and others, but we'll use Terraform.
+Time for add another tool to our toolkit!
+We'll use [Terraform](https://www.terraform.io/) to provision our infrastructure.
+Again, there are many options here - including CloudFormation and others.

 Download and install Terraform from their `Downloads` page.
 If you use Mac OSX, you can do a `brew install terraform` if you have [homebrew](http://brew.sh/)